craig24x/pianobar-skill/README.md

 Debug mode will allow pianobar to write to the mycroft-cli.
 There you can see a little bit more detail on what pianobar is doing under the hood.
 Enable by saying "Pandora debug on"

+If there are errors accessing or running pianobar , ensure .config/pianobar has appropriate privileges.

 ## FAQ
 **Why isn't the song playing?**